 |47 kcals||120mg calcium||1.0g fat||0.1g sat fat||4g sugar||0.1g protein|

-This article was last reviewed on 9 August 2017 by registered nutritionist Kerry Torrens.
+This article was reviewed in November 2018 by nutritionist Kerry Torrens.
 Prices were correct as of this date.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.